bruno-caldas/fluid_diode_tobs/README.md

 conda activate fluid_tobs
 ```

-In order to run the basic simulation type in your conda environment:
+In order to run the basic simulation with a range of parameters according to ```parametros``` file, just type in your conda environment:
 ```
-python stokes_tobs.py
+bash run.sh
 ```

 ## The results: